• Skip to main content

 • Brisket: 3 to 5 pound flat cut brisket.
 Do not trim any fat as this cut needs the fat to keep the meat tender.

-• Salt and Pepper: Kosher salt and freshly ground pepper is all you need to season the uncooked brisket.
-This is a goo hunk of meat so don't be shy with the salt.
+• Salt and Pepper: This is a good hunk of meat so don't be shy with the salt.

 • Tomato Paste: A few tablespoons of tomato paste thickens the initial sauce and creates a lovely sweet flavor.